heroku/shaas/README.md

 ### Executing Commands

 To execute a command in the context of a given directory on the server, simply `POST` the command with the directory as the URL path.
-For example, running `pwd` in the directory `/app/views` returns the path in the response:
+For example, running `pwd` in the directory `/usr/bin` returns the path in the response:

-    $ curl http://shaas.example.com/app/views -i -X POST -d 'pwd' HTTP/1.1 200 OK
+    $ curl http://shaas.example.com/usr/bin -i -X POST -d 'pwd' HTTP/1.1 200 OK
     Date: Tue, 21 Apr 2015 17:22:07 GMT
     Content-Type: text/plain; charset=utf-8
     Transfer-Encoding: chunked

-    /app/views
+    /usr/bin

 This is the most versatile endpoint.
 The functionality of all the other endpoints could be achieved with a `POST` to a directory path, but are offered as a convenience.

 ### Executing Scripts

 To execute a script on the server, simply `POST` the script path as the URL path and any input to the script in the body.
-For example, to run an executable script at `/app/bin/migrate`:
+For example, to find the factors of the number 24:

-    $ curl http://shaas.example.com/app/bin/migrate -i -X POST -d 'input to script' HTTP/1.1 200 OK
+    $ curl http://shaas.example.com/usr/bin/factor -i -X POST -d '24'
+    HTTP/1.1 200 OK
+    Server: Cowboy
+    Connection: keep-alive
-    Date: Tue, 21 Apr 2015 17:22:07 GMT
+    Date: Fri, 15 May 2015 16:40:08 GMT
     Content-Type: text/plain; charset=utf-8
     Transfer-Encoding: chunked

-    migration complete
+    Via: 1.1 vegur

+    24: 2 2 2 3

+Because `/usr/bin` is on the `PATH`, this could also be run with just the command in the body:

+    $ curl http://shaas.example.com/ -i -X POST -d 'factor 24'
+    HTTP/1.1 200 OK
+    Server: Cowboy
+    Connection: keep-alive
+    Date: Fri, 15 May 2015 16:45:43 GMT
+    Content-Type: text/plain; charset=utf-8
+    Transfer-Encoding: chunked
+    Via: 1.1 vegur

+    24: 2 2 2 3

 ### CGI Environment Variables